-10.3.5 PROBABLE IMPACTS OF THE PROPOSED ACTION 2015-CURRENT CONDITIONS SCENARIO hotel and conference facility would be complete, bringing the total office space to 10 million square feet.
+10.3.5 PROBABLE IMPACTS OF THE PROPOSED ACTION 2015-CURRENT CONDITIONS SCENARIO

+By 2015, all construction would be complete on the Project Site.
+The Proposed Action would completely redevelop the WTC Site and the Southern Site and may have built bus parking underground at Site 26 in BPC.
+In addition to the Memorial, museum, cultural facilities, Freedom Tower, the retail bases of Freedom Tower and the three towers east of Greenwich Street, and the public open spaces, all the office towers and the hotel and conference facility would be complete, bringing the total office space to 10 million square feet.
 There would be five large, modern office towers ranging in area from 1.6 million to 2.6 million square feet, each with between approximately 56 and 70 stories of office space.
 The area has historically been developed with tall, modern structures among smaller-scaled historic buildings, and thus the proximity of the new office towers to historic resources would not result in any adverse impacts to neighborhood character.
 Given the prominence of these new buildings within the Manhattan office market, their exceptional accessibility, and state-of-the-art systems, the additional office space would make the area more attractive to retain existing and gain new businesses, and help to strengthen Lower Manhattan's reputation as a major economic center.
 The hotel would provide up to 800 rooms and conference facilities.
 All other development would be as described for 2009.
 The additional office space, hotel, and their associated populations would support and benefit the retail and cultural uses developed in the initial phase of the Proposed Action, creating a vibrant, mixed-use center of culture, business, entertainment, and recreation.